florianheinemann/www-passwordless-net/resources/content/deepdive.md

 ```

 ### Stateless operation
-Just remove `app.use(passwordless.sessionSupport());` middleware.
+Just remove the `app.use(passwordless.sessionSupport());` middleware.
 Every request for a restricted resource has then to be combined with a token and uid.
 Please consider the limited lifetime of tokens.
 You might want to extend it in such cases.
+Also, make sure you don't use `successRedirect` on the `acceptToken()` middleware.